exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 }
 ```

+In-game, $f$'s level will show as 'Level: x/20'.
 But, is this a good measure?
 While it may ease the problem somewhat, it is still present, and...
 Would you want to play a game about the Fibonacci sequence, if the Fibonacci sequence just stops suddenly at some point?

 ## Stopping Fibonacci's foil